 MARKETING SIMULATION (MARKSTRAT) (5 ECTS)

 Objective of this course is to teach students how to apply a certain marketing strategy, starting with problems faced by a marketing manager.
-These problems are mainly the following: (1) analyzing marketing opportunities, competition and environment; (2) market segmentation, selecting target markets and developing the marketing mix; (3) marketing strategies to maintain competitive advantage in different market circumstances and product life-cycle stages (introduction, growth, maturity, decline).
+These problems are mainly the following: (1) analyzing marketing opportunities, competition, and environment; (2) market segmentation, selecting target markets and developing the marketing mix; (3) marketing strategies to maintain competitive advantage in different market circumstances and product life-cycle stages (introduction, growth, maturity, decline).

 TOURISM CONCEPTS AND ISSUES (3 ECTS)

-This module aims to introduce and evaluate the tourism phenomenon, current trends and developments in international tourism and their implications for tourists, tourism businesses and destination populations.
+This module aims to introduce and evaluate the tourism phenomenon, current trends, and developments in international tourism and their implications for tourists, tourism businesses and destination populations.
 The effects on international tourism of the global economic downturn and the recovery are reviewed but in the wider context of key issues: problems involved in monitoring, measuring and defining tourism; the complexities of stakeholder relationships; visitor demand and behavior; current issues and trends including environmental concerns, the ethics of the globalization of tourism and the development of alternative forms of tourism.
 Furthermore, issues and trends in related sectors, namely hospitality and festivals and events, are also discussed.
 The module outcomes are as follows: (1) interpret the significance of visitor demand and behaviour for tourism product development, (2) analyze the tourism system and its components and characteristics, (3) critically analyze stakeholder relationships with regard to their implications for destination development, (4) critically appraise the impacts of international tourism on destinations, and (5) investigate tourism impact management techniques.

 MARKET RESEARCH IN TOURISM (3 ECTS)

-Objective of this modlue is to teach students about problems and techniques to be used during a market research, and enable them to collect information on their own, estimate and use them efficiently when making business decisions within the tourism field.
-Students will learn how to require a market research and how to evaluate and use the results.
+Objective of this module is to teach students about problems and techniques to be used during market research and enable them to collect information on their own, estimate and use them efficiently when making business decisions within the tourism field.
+Students will learn how to require market research and how to evaluate and use the results.
 There will be also discussions on how to plan, implement and analyze data and reports, looking at both local and global tourism trends.
 The course is primarily created for users, i.e. more for future tourism experts and less for specialists dealing mostly with market research.

 DESTINATION MANAGEMENT AND MARKETING (3 ECTS)

-The main goal of the module is to provide a systematic and comprehensive overview of the destination management and marketing practices, aimed at understanding complex and multifaceted factors affecting destination competitiveness on the local, regional and national level.
-During the course students will be introduced to the wide variety of topics important within the destination management context, such as destination management organizations (DMO), destination life cycle, tourism master planning, tourism zoning etc. This module also highlights the latest trends in services marketing, international marketing, e-marketing and sustainable marketing as related to hospitality and tourism.
+The main goal of the module is to provide a systematic and comprehensive overview of the destination management and marketing practices, aimed at understanding complex and multifaceted factors affecting destination competitiveness on the local, regional and national levels.
+During the course, students will be introduced to the wide variety of topics important within the destination management context, such as destination management organizations (DMO), destination life cycle, tourism master planning, tourism zoning, etc. This module also highlights the latest trends in services marketing, international marketing, e-marketing and sustainable marketing as related to hospitality and tourism.
 The aim of the module is to establish a framework upon which to understand marketing planning and evaluate the effectiveness of marketing strategies in tourism and hospitality organizations.
-The module is delivered through the combination of interactive lectures, case studies and practical examples.
-At the end of the course, students should be able to understand basic functions of destination management and marketing as well as to put destination management and marketing within the wider tourism system framework.
+The module is delivered through the combination of interactive lectures, case studies, and practical examples.
+At the end of the course, students should be able to understand the basic functions of destination management and marketing as well as to put destination management and marketing within the wider tourism system framework.

 ICT IN HOSPITALITY AND TOURISM (3 ECTS)

 Information and communication technologies (ICT) are rapidly changing tourism landscape.
 Therefore, the main goal of the module is to provide a comprehensive and systematic overview of the latest development from the field of ICT application and information management within the travel and tourism industry.
-During the course students will be introduced to the wide variety of ICT related topics, such as digital marketing, global distribution systems (GDS), business intelligence in tourism (BI), tourism recommender systems, geographic information systems (GIS), destination management systems (DMS) etc. The module is delivered through the combination of interactive lectures and hands-on examples, including practical work on personal computers.
-At the end of the course, students are expected to understand principles of the ICT application in travel and tourism industry.
+During the course, students will be introduced to the wide variety of ICT related topics, such as digital marketing, global distribution systems (GDS), business intelligence in tourism (BI), tourism recommender systems, geographic information systems (GIS), destination management systems (DMS), etc. The module is delivered through the combination of interactive lectures and hands-on examples, including practical work on personal computers.
+At the end of the course, students are expected to understand the principles of the ICT application in the travel and tourism industry.